 Dr. Ross Levin

 Ackerman Institute for the Family is now located at 936 Broadway, between 22nd and 21st Streets.
 The offices are on the 2nd Floor.

 Click here to view maps, parking, and public transportation info.

 Enter your email address and receive updates from the Institute.

 The Gender and Family Project

 GFP offers a range of psychosocial and community-oriented services, including a monthly multi-family support group for parents and a monthly play group for pre-teens.
 Psychosocial assessments and family therapy are available for families seeking individualized clinical services.
-In addition, GFP offers consultation and training to mental health professionals, educators and agencies involved with gender nonconforming or transgender children, adolescents and their families.

 Multi-Family Group (for Parents of Children under 21)

 Many parents feel concerned and uncertain about how to handle their children’s gender expression or identity when those do not align with social expectations or the child’s birth sex.
 While they can access information online, they might feel isolated, struggling to find other parents who can understand their dilemmas or appreciate their family accomplishments.
 While some parents find it easier to embrace gender-variance, other parents find themselves uncertain as to how best protect and nurture a child with gender fluidity.